A0005/Qualys/Qualys-Sensor-Platform.md

     Best Practice: Use this strategy to assign agent host assets to their appropriate profiles, licenses and jobs, at the time of agent deployment.

+Qualys Passive Sensor:

+    The Passive sensor has a significant advantage.
+It captures bonus information from network conversations (between two communicating hosts).
+A passive sensor not only sees the network traffic from 'managed' assets (within your account) but also traffic from other host assets and services attempting to cmmunicate with your 'managed' host assets (including community coming from unkown assets).

+Qualys Cloud Connector:

+    The Qualys Cloud Connectors can be configured for AWS, Google Cloud, and Microsoft Azure accounts.

+    After configuration, Qualys enumerates the cloud instances associated with your AWS, Google, and Microsoft accounts, along with pertinent metadata and configuration settings, which can be leveraged with the Qualys Cloud Security Assessment application to identify and correct misconfigurations.

+Qualys Container Sensor:

+    Qualys Container Sensor is a container that runs alongside other application containers.
+It downloads as a docker image and is installed on a Docker host as a container applicaiton, along with other container applications.
+Its funcation is to assess all new and existing Docker images and containers for vulnerability.